szuke/xtuple-extensions/docs/TUTORIAL2.md

 ]
 ```

-What we're doing here is pointing back to the original `Contact` ORM and telling it that there's another bit of data for it, in the `xt.cntcticflav` table.
+What we're doing here is pointing back to the original `Contact` ORM and telling it that there's another bit of data for it, in the `ic.cntcticflav` table.
 Note that we're adding the field both to the editable object and the list item object.
 That's because one drives the workspace and the other drives the list, and we're going to want both to have access to the new `favoriteFlavor` field.

 ### Models